How to Best Focus Your Effort

 One graph with four indicators measured for adults aged 25 and older: Did not graduate from high school (HS); HS graduate or higher; Associates Degree or higher; and college graduate or higher.
 The last three indicators are not mutually exclusive.
 Bar colors depict the relative percentage of the population below NPPS for the selected geographic area.

-Two graphs and four indicators for workers who work outside the home: commute over 30 minutes; commute over 45 minutes; commute over 60 minutes; and use of public vs private transportation.
+Two graphs and four indicators for workers who work outside the home: commute at least 30 minutes; commute at least 45 minutes; commute at least 60 minutes; and use of public vs private transportation.
 Bar colors for the first three indicators depict the relative percentage of the population below NPPS for the selected geographic area.

 Access to Technology